Look Up Kern County Public Records for Free: Search Anyone

 While city police departments may post online jail rosters, most do not, so they will usually need to be contacted directly.
 It is often advisable to do so, because records that cannot be acquired from county resources are typically hosted by these municipal sources.
 These are useful records since comprehensive police reports may be needed for research, filing insurance claims, and legal matters.

-View Kern County Arrest Logs Through the Sheriff’s Office
+Access Arrest Logs Through the Kern County Sheriff’s Office

 The Kern County Sheriff’s Office is the county’s primary law enforcement agency and custodian of arrest records.
 The sheriff’s office operates the Lerdo Detention Facilities; the expansive complex has several branches, including the Maximum/Medium, Minimum, Justice, and Pre-Trial facilities.

 The sheriff’s office processes Kern County bookings and has a compiled database of inmates housed in the different facilities.
-The sheriff’s office has a convenient online Kern County Sheriff’s Office In Custody Search Tool to locate inmate records.2
+The sheriff’s office has a convenient online In-Custody Search Tool to locate inmate records.2

 A screenshot of the search feature that can locate inmates by their inmate number or names and displays information such as date of birth, arrest date/time, and bail amount.